cid-harvard/atlas-playbooks/README.md

 atlas-playbooks
 ===============

-Ansible playbooks and Vagrantfile for the Atlas of Economic Complexity.
+Ansible playbooks and Vagrantfile for the Atlas of Economic Complexity, and the aid explorer.

+Important!
+Use ansible 2.5, but no later.

 Setting Up a Development Environment
 ------------------------------------